ajaymur91/pucker-correction/README.md

 * Adds a TIP3P waterbox.
 (1nm^3 default, can be changed in tleap_script.txt)
 * Creates a plumed.dat file that adds pucker correction for fluorinated proline residues.

-* As an example you may choose the following sequence:
+* As an example you may choose the following sequence (shown in snapshot below):
-ACE-GLY-GLY-PRF-GLY-PSF-NME
+ACE-GLY-GLY-PRF-GLY-GLY-NME

+Code supports the following 4-fluorinated prolines:
-where PRF is 4R-fluoro proline residue
+* PRF is 4R-fluoro proline residue
-      PSF is 4S-fluoro proline residue
+* PSF is 4S-fluoro proline residue

 You can select a peptide of your choice by editing the tleap_script.txt file.